Jorgeous

-Jorgeous is the stage name of Jorge Meza, a drag performer most known for competing on season 14 of RuPaul's Drag Race and season 9 and season 10 of RuPaul's Drag Race All Stars.
+Jorgeous is the stage name of Jorge Meza, a drag performer most known for competing on season 14 of RuPaul's Drag Race and season 9 and season 10 of RuPaul's Drag Race All Stars, the latter of which she was runner-up to Ginger Minj.

 Early life

 Meza was born and raised to a Mexican American family in West San Antonio, Texas.
+He dropped out of high school when he was young.
+He worked at McDonald's to pay for his drag costumes.
+His main inspiration is Chi-Chi Rodriguez from the 1995 movie To Wong Foo, Thanks for Everything!
+Julie Newmar.